rameshjothimani/FeedbackManagement/README.md

 1. Code review

-2. Thorogh Scan of code for potential security vulnerability
+2. Thorough Scan of code for potential security vulnerability

 3. More unit tests to cover all possible cases